 Don’t mistake the bottom leaves on a peace lily turning yellow as a sign of inadequate watering.
 The bottom leaves will naturally turn yellow.

-They’re the first ones the plant kills off, which is why the top leaves are the lush dark green with what should be plenty of blooms.
+They’re the first ones the plant kills off, which is why the top leaves are lush dark green with what should be plenty of blooms.

 Pruning Yellow Leaves on a Peace Lily

-Do yourself and the rest of your plant’s leaves a favor and snip off every yellow leaf on the plant to give it a fighting chance of developing fresh green foliage.
+Do yourself and the rest of your plant’s leaves a favor and snip off every yellow leaf on the plant to help it develop fresh green foliage.
+Plus, the leaves closer to the base of the plant need more regular pruning.

 If you only trim the tip of the stalk, the leaves at the base of the plant will naturally turn yellow and die.
 This is just the plant’s way of killing off spent stalks.

-If the only yellow leaves or brown leaves are at the base of the plant and the flower at the top of the stalk is spent, there’s nothing wrong.
+Finally, if the only yellow leaves or brown leaves are at the base of the plant and the flower at the top of the stalk is spent, there’s nothing wrong.
 Just prune off the discolored leaves to let a new stalk grow in.

 Fertilizing Peace Lilies

-Peace lily’s prefer half strength fertilizer that’s either 10-10-10 or 20-20-20 formulas.
-They only need fertilizer added every 6-8 weeks.
+Peace lilies prefer half-strength fertilizer that’s either 10-10-10 or 20-20-20 formulas.
+They only need fertilizer added every 6–8 weeks.

 You can always get creative and make your own fertilizer as well.
+This way, you can help your peace lilies produce tremendous blooms!

 The Humidity Requirements for a Peace Lily